HEALTH EQUITY “Equity is Justice. Health Equity is Social Justice in Health.” *

 HEALTH DISPARITY is the preventible differences in the burden of disease and early death experienced by certain populations.

-HEALTH DISPARITY was once considered to be primarily due to lack of access to healthcare but now increasingly recognized as due to changes in the Brain-Body from traumatic life experiences and from differences in care by healthcare providers.
+HEALTH DISPARITY was once considered to be primarily due to lack of access to healthcare but now increasingly recognized as due to changes in the Brain-Body from traumatic life experiences (including Everyday Discrimination) and from differences in care by healthcare providers.

-Prejudice, discrimination, or antagonism directed against someone of a different race, gender, sexual orientation, ability, ethnic background, religion or other quality – based on the belief that one’s own group is superior.
+PREJUDICE, discrimination, or antagonism directed against someone of a different – based on the belief that one’s own group is superior.
+PREJUDICE based on:

 EVERYDAY DISCRIMINATION is the scientific measurement of a person’s life experience of daily discrimination.